versatiles-org/versatiles-documentation/basics/compendium.md

 # VersaTiles Specification

-## Segment: Generator
+## Layer: Generator

-The Generator Segment produces map tiles, which can be image or vector tiles.
+The Generator Layer produces map tiles, which can be image or vector tiles.

 We chose not to use the [OpenMapTiles schema](https://openmaptiles.org/schema/) for vector tiles because we believe it does not embody the openness we aim for.
 Specifically, the requirement to include links to MapTiler's website or to pay licensing fees seems more like a marketing strategy than a commitment to open standards.
 Instead, we have opted to utilise the free [Shortbread schema](https://shortbread-tiles.org), which was originally developed by GeoFabrik.
 We acknowledge that this choice has implications, such as the incompatibility of map styles designed for OpenMapTiles vs. Shortbread.